Whether it's Valentine's Day or any other day of the year, sharing a bath with your partner can be a romantic experience.

 - Saves time—if time is tight in your household, a bath together means one person isn’t waiting for the other to finish.

 - Brings you and your partner together—instead of mindlessly staring at your phones and sitting in silence, a shared bath gives you precious time to talk openly and honestly with each other, promoting a better understanding and strengthening the bond between the two of you.

 - Relaxing together—there aren’t many activities that allow you and your partner to simultaneously relax and unwind.
 This is one of them—putting you both in a good mood.

 When it comes to sharing a bath, bigger is most certainly better.
 The largest straight baths we sell measure in at 1800mm x 800mm.
 So, if you are still keen on sharing but don’t have the extra room to spare, your best option is a double ended bath.

-With a back to wall bath, like this one from our Carter collection, you can enjoy the look and feel of a freestanding bath without using up too much space
+With a large freestanding bath like this one from our Ellis collection, you can comfortably share the luxury of a spacious bath with your partner

 With the taps, overflow, waste and plug hole all situated in the middle of the bath, double ended baths are a great option for sharing.
 Both ends are usually sloped to provide a comfortable experience for both users.
 No one ends up at the aforementioned “tap end”.

 At 1840mm in length, the stunning Dover cast iron bath from The Bath Co. provides plenty of room for two